akveo/react-native-ui-kitten/docs/contents/articles/card/index.md

 <div class="component" image="https://thumbs.gfycat.com/OptimalSmoothAsianpiedstarling-size_restricted.gif"></div>

+`RkCard` component used to render card view in your application.
-`RkCard` component works with custom props on react components.
+It's usually being used with its props (described below) applied to standard react or custom components.

 ```html